Oscar-Ivs/mintkit-hub/README.md

 - **“Uses third-party cookies — 7 cookies found”**

-These cookies originate from **external CDN resources** (e.g. cdnjs / Google Fonts) and are not set directly by application logic.
+These originate from external resources (e.g. Google Fonts, Font Awesome CDN) and are not set by application logic.

 This limitation is documented and accepted at this stage.